alanyuan08/Chess-App/README.md

     - *Activation:* Clipped/Bounded Linear ReLU ($\text{ReLU1}$) bounded strictly between `0.0` and `1.0`.
   - **Output Layer:** Combines $(32, 1)$ outputs down to a single evaluation scalar using 8-bit weights (`i8`) and 32-bit biases (`i32`).
     - *Activation:* None
-  - **Loss Function:** Custom Mean Squared Error Function where the model output is converted from centipawn to Loss/ Win [0, 1] using the function ($\text{1.0 / (1.0 + tf.math.exp(LICHESS-CONSTANT * centipawn))}$)
+  - **Loss Function:** Custom Mean Squared Error Function where the model output is converted from centipawn to Loss/ Win [0, 1] using the function ($\text{1.0 / (1.0 + tf.math.exp(SF_CONSTANT * centipawn))}$)

-  LICHESS-CONSTANT = 0.368208
+  SF_CONSTANT = 0.0075

 ## 4. NNuE Training

 - **Training Data:** The positions are sourced from [Lichess Chess Position Evaluations](https://huggingface.co/datasets/Lichess/chess-position-evaluations), which contains 394,669,566 chess positions evaluated with Stockfish at various depths.
 The training / validation data use different shards and the training data is shuffled to ensure an even distribution.

-  The data is preprocessed for [White Prespective] [Black Prespective] for Dual-Perspective HalfKA NNUE and is filtered to only include Quiet Positions - The king isn't in check and Quiescence Search doesn't drop the Standing Pat.
+  The data is preprocessed for [White Prespective] [Black Prespective] for Dual-Perspective HalfKA NNUE and is filtered to only include Quiet Positions - The king isn't in check and the positions are within -/+ 1000 Centipawns.

-- **Training Process:** The model is trained using 25 Epoch, with 976 Steps and 4096 FEN training values in each step.
-The model loss is measured in Mean Squared Error.
+- **Training Process:** The model is trained using 25 Epoch, with 1000 Steps and 4096 FEN training values in each step.

-  The model applies a Sigmoid transformation to the score output as a win percentage - 1.0 (win), 0.5 (draw), and 0.0 (loss) to reduce gradients for positions with -/+ 400 Centipawns; The goal is to force the model to focus more on close board positions rather than accomodating for outliers such as -/+ 1500 Centipawns.
+  The model applies a Sigmoid (with the SF_CONSTANT = 0.0075) to the score output as a win percentage - 1.0 (win), 0.5 (draw), and 0.0 (loss) and uses a Mean-Squared Error Function using an Adam Optimizer with an initial learning rate of 0.001.

 ## 5. Playing Level